Introduction

 One of the key features of modern AI platforms is their seamless integration with existing machinery and industry infrastructure.
 AI solutions can adapt to legacy systems, making the transition smooth and hassle-free for factories that may be hesitant to upgrade their operations.

-AI provides actionable insights based on computer vision-based predictive models, helping you prioritize repairs and allocate resources more effectively.
+AI in heavy industries provides actionable insights based on computer vision-based predictive models, helping you prioritize repairs and allocate resources more effectively.
 These insights are crucial in heavy industries, where a minor breakdown can have major consequences on production.

 AI-driven systems are highly scalable, allowing manufacturers to expand their predictive maintenance efforts across multiple plants or machinery types.
 This flexibility ensures that AI can meet the growing needs of the business, improving efficiency at every stage of production.